jameshanlon/cheese/cheese/pages/pre-survey-guide.md

   longer, a flat somewhat less.
 See the [survey information](/home-surveys#pricing) page for survey timings based on building size.

-- A lead Energy Tracer will carry out the survey, usually with an assistant.

 - A blower door, consisting of a large fan and airtight sheet, will be fitted to a suitable external door.
 This is used to reduce the pressure inside of the house slightly to induce draughts.
 You will not be able to use the door